Schedule subject to change

 11:00am – 11:45am

-I/DD service providers need to know the rules and effective strategies to compete as states implement various integrated care and alternate payment models across the country.
-One critical provider strategy is to hone business acumen to successfully navigate the emerging landscape.
-This session will include participants of a three-year project to enhance the business acumen of provider agencies across the country.
-Speakers will help participants adapt by sharing lessons learned, identifying capacity-building opportunities, and offering recommendations to ensure future success.
+I/DD service providers need to know the rules and effective strategies to compete as states implement various integrated care and alternate payments models across the country.
+Hear from an agency that participated in a three-year project designed to enhance agency business acumen to navigate the emerging landscape.
+Attendees will also hear from an MCO about strategies for effective partnership and recommendations to ensure future success in integrated care.

 11:45am – 12:00pm